Parameter estimation from the core-bounce phase of rotating core collapse supernovae in real interferometer noise: Theoretical lower bounds on parameter estimation uncertainties

-where $h_{i}(f) = \partial h(f) / \partial \vartheta_i $ is the derivative with respect to the $i$-th parameter of $h(f) \equiv \int \,dt \exp^{-2\pi i f t } h(t;\boldsymbol{\vartheta})$.
-In Equation \eqref{FIM} we have introduced the mean in the frequency space of two functions $\rm{u(f)}$ and $\rm{v(f)}$ defined by
+where $h_{i}(f) = \partial h(f) / \partial \vartheta_i $ is the derivative with respect to the $i$-th parameter of $h(f) \equiv \int \, \mathrm{\exp} \left(-2\pi i f t \right)\,h(t;\boldsymbol{\vartheta}) \, dt$.
+In Equation \eqref{FIM} we have introduced the mean in the frequency space of two functions $\rm{u({\it f})}$ and $\rm{v({\it f})}$ defined by

-where $S_h(f)$ is the one-sided Power Spectral Density (PSD) of the noise defined as the Fourier transform of the noise auto-correlation function where the integration range depends on the antenna properties and on the theoretical signal model.
+where $S_h(f)$ is the one-sided PSD of the noise defined as the Fourier transform of the noise auto-correlation function, where the integration range depends on the antenna properties and on the theoretical signal model.